HEALTH BENEFITS OF CARDAMOM | THE CITRUSY & PEPPERY SPICE

 - Improves breathing – Compounds in cardamom may help increase airflow to your lungs and improve breathing.
 When used in aromatherapy, cardamom can provide an invigorating odour that enhances your body’s ability to use oxygen during exercise

-- Helps fight depression – Ayurvedic medicine endorses cardamom tea as a means to fight depression.
+- Health benefits of elaichi help fight depression – Ayurvedic medicine endorses cardamom tea as a means to fight depression.

-- May help fight cancer – The compounds in cardamom may help fight cancer cells.
+- Health benefits of elaichi may help fight cancer – The compounds in cardamom may help fight cancer cells.
 Studies in mice have shown that cardamom powder can increase the activity of certain enzymes that help fight cancer.
 Another one of the major health benefits of cardamom.

 CULINARY USES OF CARDAMOM

 Apart from the health benefits of elaichi (Elettaria cardamomom) let’s see it’s culinary uses.
 Elaichi is used to spice both sweet and savoury dishes.
 It is widely employed in Indian, Middle Eastern, Arabic, and Swedish cuisine.
 Whole cardamom pods, black and green, are both used in preparing biryani and various Indian curries.

 In Middle Eastern recipes, ground cardamom enhances the flavour of certain desserts like Om Ali.